skltp-incubator/vp-camel/jenkins/README.md

 | /pipelines | Contains all the Jenkins pipelines for vp-camel |

 ## 2. Overview
 All Jenkins jobs use the pipeline plugin to read a Jenkinsfile (one for each pipeline).
 Some jobs are configured to build periodically, but they can also be triggered by a Github webhook (a HTTP post request sent from the github repository) when a certain criteria is fulfilled, such as a push to the repository.
-Polling is also done regulartly to check for differences in the repository.
+Polling is also done regularly to check for differences in the repository.

 ## 3. Github webhooks
 **NOTE** Currently the Inera Jenkins url does not allow for webhook pushes and responds with an `SSL Connect error`.
 Should this change in the future, the setup specified below should work.